MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-containers/persistent-storage.md

 - 3rd party implementation of SMB protocol (ex: NAS appliances)

 > [!NOTE]
-> SMB global mapping does not support DFS, DFSN, DFSR shares in Windows Server version 1709.
+> SMB global mapping does not support DFS Namespaces (DFSN) folders.
+For example, if you map a DFSN root share with `New-SmbGlobalMapping -LocalPath Z: -RemotePath \\contoso.com\share1'`, reading that root's folder targets will return error "The network location cannot be reached."

 ## Named Volumes